blacklucius101/Tester/README.md

 - (Bullish) Cross: occurs when a bearish candle crosses through a border and closes beneath it (ie. open >= border, close < border).
 - (Bullish) Swipe: occurs when only the upper wick of a bearish candle touches the border (ie. open < border, high >= border).

-Valid cross is accompanied by a valid counter-cross.
+Valid (bullish) cross/swipe is accompanied by a valid (bullish) counter-cross.
 The counter-cross must be visually marked out for identification.

-- (Bullish) Counter-cross: occurs when a bullish candle closes above a border (ie. close >= border), after a (bullish) cross occurred at that border.
+- (Bullish) Counter-cross: occurs when a bullish candle closes above a border (ie. close >= border), after a (bullish) cross/swipe occurred at that border.
-- (Bullish) Failed counter-cross: occurs when the bullish candle touches the border but fails to close above it (ie. close < border), after a (bullish) cross occurred at that border.
+- (Bullish) Failed counter-cross: occurs when the bullish candle touches the border but fails to close above it (ie. high >= border, close < border), after a (bullish) cross/swipe occurred at that border.

+Failed counter-cross is not highlighted.

-When a cross is disrupted, it stops being relevant.
+When a cross/swipe is disrupted, it stops being relevant.
-(Bullish) Cross is disrupted when one of the following occurs before the (bullish) counter-cross:
+(Bullish) Cross/swipe is disrupted when one of the following occurs before the (bullish) counter-cross:
-- if another (bullish) cross or swipe occurs, the latest succeeds the former
+- if another (bullish) cross/swipe occurs, the latest succeeds the former
 - if a bearish float (ie. doesn't touch the border in question) candle occurs
 - if a (bullish) failed counter-cross occurs

-Additional notes on the (bullish) cross and (bullish) counter-cross interactions with the disagreeing internal border (support) and midline + agreeing internal border (resistance):
+Additional notes on the (bullish) cross/swipe and (bullish) counter-cross interactions with the disagreeing internal border (support) and midline + agreeing internal border (resistance):
-- disagreeing internal border (support):  after the (bullish) cross, intervening bullish float candles (buffers) may occur before the actual (bullish) counter-cross.
+- disagreeing internal border (support):  after the (bullish) cross/swipe, intervening bullish float candles (buffers) may occur before the actual (bullish) counter-cross.

-- midline + agreeing internal border (resistance): the candle preceding the (bullish) cross must have a higher high than the (bullish) cross.
-The (bullish) counter-cross must not span past 50% of the distance between the (bullish) cross open and the highest high of the candle preceding the (bullish) cross.
+- midline + agreeing internal border (resistance): the candle preceding the (bullish) cross/swipe must have a higher high than the (bullish) cross.
+The (bullish) counter-cross candle's high price must not span past 50% of the distance between the (bullish) cross/swipe open and the highest high of the candle preceding the (bullish) cross/swipe.

 - Special (bullish) counter-cross push at midline: this occurs when a reverse (bullish) swipe occurs at midline, ie. a bullish candle touches the midline but opens and closes above it (`open > midline, close > midline, low <= midline`).
 The candle preceding this push candle must not touch the midline (low > midline).

-- (Bullish) balding: occurs when a (bullish) cross has `close == low`, and (bullish) counter-cross has `open == low`.
+- (Bullish) balding: occurs when a (bullish) cross/swipe has `close == low`, and (bullish) counter-cross has `open == low`.
 The transition is essentially a flat bottom.
 The two candles must occur side by side.
-When (bullish) cross is bald, (bullish) counter-cross must also be bald.
-When (bullish) counter-cross is bald, (bullish) cross must also be bald.
-Otherwise the cross and counter-cross are invalid, since balding must occur as a cross + counter-cross pair.
+When (bullish) cross/swipe is bald, (bullish) counter-cross must also be bald.
+When (bullish) counter-cross is bald, (bullish) cross/swipe must also be bald.
+Otherwise the cross/swipe and counter-cross are invalid, since balding must occur as a cross/swipe + counter-cross pair.
 Failed balding invalidates that particular border level, and no other readings can be taken from that border until the level changes.
 Balding is only valid if it occurs in the resistance/support zones.
 Midline does not recognize balding.
+There's no balding for push candles.

 All valid counter-cross candles must be visually marked out for identification.